🎮

 GAMEMT E5 Ultra becomes much easier to judge once it is forced into the same room as RG Vita, RG Vita Pro, and GAMEMT EX8.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 GAMEMT E5 Ultra versus RG Vita is interesting because better value is the obvious angle.
-RG Vita sits close enough to GAMEMT E5 Ultra to make the comparison meaningful, but different enough to sharpen the buying decision.
+If GAMEMT E5 Ultra feels almost right but not quite, RG Vita is the sort of nearby detour that can completely change the shortlist.
 From another angle, gAMEMT E5 Ultra versus RG Vita Pro is interesting because better value is the obvious angle.
-Compared with GAMEMT E5 Ultra, RG Vita Pro makes the more obvious play for readers who care about better value.
+RG Vita Pro sits close enough to GAMEMT E5 Ultra to make the comparison meaningful, but different enough to sharpen the buying decision.
 Its overall rating is ??½ (Estimate).
 More importantly, gAMEMT E5 Ultra versus GAMEMT EX8 is interesting because better value is the obvious angle.
-If GAMEMT E5 Ultra feels almost right but not quite, GAMEMT EX8 is the sort of nearby detour that can completely change the shortlist.
-In practice, its overall rating is ??¾.
+In practice, if GAMEMT E5 Ultra feels almost right but not quite, GAMEMT EX8 is the sort of nearby detour that can completely change the shortlist.
+From another angle, its overall rating is ??¾.

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.